cmsg-icl/crystal_shape_control/Job_Submitter_specific/Quantum_Espresso/ARCHER2/README.md

 3. All listed keywords have been included in the scripts.
 Undefined keywords are left blank.
 3. Multiple-line input for keywords other than `PRE_CALC`, `POST_CRYS`, `POST_PROP`, and `JOB_SUBMISSION_TEMPLATE` is forbidden.
 4. Dashed lines for `PRE_CALC`, `POST_CRYS`, `POST_PROP`, and `JOB_SUBMISSION_TEMPLATE` are used to define input blocks and are not allowed to be modified.
 Minimum length: '------------------'

-## Other comments
-1. File basenames are not recommended to include '.'.
-If so, the '.d12/.d3' extensions should be included when using the `-in` flag - otherwise the 'file not found error' might be reported because the code obtains the basename by truncating the characters after the last '.'.
-2. A new value for the same flag covers the previous one.
-For example, `Pcrys -type prop` is equivalent to `Pprop`.
-Due to the same reason, the current implementation does not support the 'multiple `-in` / multiple `-ref`' definitions similar to the CX1 general submitter.
-This feature might be added in future releases.